pjdavis/docx_mailmerge/README.md

 # DocxMailmerge

-Docx MailMerge takes a Word document (.docx) with mail merge fields and replaces the mail merge fields with data.
+DocxMailmerge is a Ruby port of the Python [docx-mailmerge](https://github.com/Bouke/docx-mailmerge/) library.
+It currently only supports simple merge fields (without inner formatting) and does not support image merge.

 ## Installation